turhancan97/mini-game-with-RL/README.md

+## Installation

+This project uses Conda for environment management.
+TensorFlow is installed per-platform after creating the environment.

+Create and activate the Conda environment

+- Create the environment:
+  `conda env create -f environment.yml`
+- Activate it:
+  `conda activate rl-game`

+Run

+- Train (catch objects):
+  `python main.py --scenario eat --train --num-enemies 3 --enemy-speed 3`
+- Train (avoid collisions):
+  `python main.py --scenario avoid --train --num-enemies 3 --enemy-speed 6`
+- Evaluate a trained model (no exploration):
+  `python main.py --scenario eat --num-enemies 3 --enemy-speed 3`

+Visualize training

+- After training creates `plot/reward_history.pickle` and `plot/q_values.pickle`, run:
+  `python plot.py`

-# TODOs
+## TODOs
 - [ ] Visualizing the neural network weights over time?
 - [ ] Compare the performance of the algorithm with different values of the learning rate
 - [ ] Hyperparameter tuning (like adjusting the learning rate, batch size, and the epsilon-greedy exploration parameter) - grid search or random search?
 - [ ] Consider adjusting the epsilon-greedy exploration parameter over episodes
 - [ ] Use saved model or checkpoints at different stages of training
 - [ ] Analyze the impact of the size or architecture of the neural network on performance
 - [ ] Considering changing the batch size used during training
 - [ ] Examine the effect of different reward structures on the learning process
 - [ ] Observe the algorithm's performance in different initial conditions or starting states
 - [ ] Comparing the performance with a different reinforcement learning algorithm
 - [ ] Implement experience replay or prioritized experience replay
 - [ ] Assess the impact of the discount factor
 - [ ] Using a target network to stabilize the learning process
 - [ ] Implement double Q-learning and compare its performance
 - [ ] Consider using a different optimization algorithm, like RMSProp or SGD, instead of Adam
 - [ ] Running the algorithm with different numbers of enemy sprites
 - [ ] Evaluate the robustness of the trained agent to random perturbations in the game environment
 - [ ] Using techniques like gradient clipping to stabilize training
 - [ ] Implement and compare the performance with a different exploration strategy, such as softmax action selection